 • City Safety with auto brake • Adaptive cruise control • Collision warning with Pedestrian Detection • Fatigue warning • Lane keeping aid • Traffic sign information • Ready alert brakes • Active high beam • Automatic warning and dipped beam • Preparation of seat belts and airbags • Power belts for passenger airbag • Body stability • Large Animal Detection

-If you get a stone shot, fix it as soon as possible to prevent moisture from penetrating and destroying the film in the glass or breaking it.
-Some stone shots can be repaired, but depending on where it is located, you may need to change the box for safety reasons.
-If the stone shot hit in the green zone, the windscreen can be repaired.
+If you get a stone chip, fix it as soon as possible to prevent moisture from penetrating and destroying the film in the glass or breaking it.
+Some stone chips can be repaired, but depending on where it is located, you may need to change the box for safety reasons.
+If the stone chip hit in the green zone, the windscreen can be repaired.
 If the damage is in one of the red fields, the box must be replaced.
-If you have been given a stone shot in the yellow field, the Volvo Workshop will make an assessment of what is the safest solution.
+If you have been given a stone chip in the yellow field, the Volvo Workshop will make an assessment of what is the safest solution.
 For safety reasons, the windscreen may also need to be replaced.
 Already after 15,000 miles, normal wear and tear may have significantly impaired the driver's visibility and responsiveness.

 With us, your car is in safe hands.
 When you need to repair or replace the windscreen, your Personal Service Technician knows what methods to use for everything to work as intended.
 We also test that all systems work perfectly.
 When the adhesive hardens, we activate the calibration programs and take the car on a ride.
 Then the function of all systems is tested so that your Volvo is in top condition again.